isb-cgc/readthedocs/docs/source/sections/webapp/IGV-Browser.rst

 Integrative Genomics Viewer (IGV)
 *********************************

-**Important:**  Improved integration of the IGV browser and the ISB-CGC BigQuery data tables is coming soon!
-Specifically the IGV browser will be able to access the *high-level* molecular data in the ISB-CGC BigQuery tables as well the *low-level* sequence data via the GA4GH API.

 Accessing the IGV Browser
 -------------------------

-To access IGV, go to the cohort file list page.
+To access IGV, go to the cohort file list page (through the "View Files" link at the top of the page).
 The file listing table includes a column labelled "IGV".

-For those files that also have a ReadGroupSet ID in Google Genomics, a green check mark will appear in the column.
-Clicking on that link will take you to an IGV browser view of the selected readgroupset.
+For those files that also have a ReadGroupSet ID in Google Genomics, a "GA4GH" label with a checkbox will appear in the column.
+For those files that are available in cloud storage, a "Cloud Storage" label witha checkbox will appear in the column.
+You can selecting the files you want to view at the same time in the IGV viewer through selecting the relevant checkboxes on possibly multiple pages of files.
+Once you have selected the appropriate files to view in the IGV viewer, pressing the "Launch IGV" button will launch the IGV viewer.

+NOTE:  You will only be able to view controlled access sequence files if you have logged in as a registered dbGaP authorized user.

-(Note that "readgroupset" is a GA4GH term for a group of aligned DNA- or RNA-seq reads, typically from a single sample or a single BAM file.
+("ReadGroupSet" is a GA4GH term for a group of aligned DNA- or RNA-seq reads, typically from a single sample or a single BAM file.
-For the CCLE and TCGA datasets hosted by the ISB-CGC, each readgroupset corresponds to a single BAM file which in turn corresponds to the aligned DNA- or RNA-seq reads from a single sample.)
+For the CCLE and TCGA datasets hosted by the ISB-CGC, each ReadGroupSet corresponds to a single BAM file which in turn corresponds to the aligned DNA- or RNA-seq reads from a single sample.
+IGV can also view BAM files (with associated BAM Index Files) that are stored on a Google Drive.
+These are the type of files that are being viewed with the link "Cloud Storage".).

 Referencing the Integrative Genomics Viewer (IGV)
 -------------------------------------------------